All Episodes

 And it doesn't take a whole lot of money.

-We are we're raising more money this year than last with more donors.
+We're raising more money this year than last with more donors.

-And uh no amount is too little.
+And no amount is too little.

 There's no such thing as an amount that's not enough.

-It all gets added together into a huge number.
+Because of the massive amount of people donating today, it all gets added together into a huge number.

 You're outdoing yourselves even from last year.